-The QA/QC activities are coordinated by the quality manager of the GHG Inventory Group.
-The responsible person is Mr. Andreas Gstoehl, head of the Environmental Protection unit (e-mail: Andreas.Gstoehl@llv.li, phone: +423 236 61 86) in the Office of Environment (OE).
-The QA/QC activities are organised within the Inventory Group, see National System depicted in Figure 1-2.
+The QA/QC activities are coordinated by the Mr. Helmut Kindle, National Focal Point and Director of the Office of Environment. (email: helmut.kindle@llv.li, phone: +423 236 6197).The QA/QC activities are organised within the Inventory Group, see National System depicted in Figure 1-2.